|

 powered by a Detroit Diesel 6.2-liter diesel engine, developing 130 hp.

-Engine is coupled with an automatic transmission.
+Engine is mated with an automatic transmission.
 The HMMWV

 vehicles are designed for use over all types of roads.
 All wheel